gabriel-guelfi/splitphp/README.md

 * Mechanics of Events and Listeners (Very useful ;D)

+* Implemented a parameter "$limit_multiplier" into SQLParams, which is the class that process bindParams() function, to allow more arbitrary settings for pagination.

 * Minor bug fixes

 **Read more in the *Release Notes.txt* file.**